christoffer/openhack2018/README.md

 osource venv/bin/activate (or venv/Scripts/activate.bat if on Windows)
 ```

+Services used:
-Services used: API from d-portal.org for Sida activities, Jupyter Lab, Jupyter Notebook, ocrmypdf, k Nearest Neighbour algorithm
+- API calls from d-portal.org for SIDA's activities
+- Jupyter Lab and Jupyter Notebook (running scripts online)
+- ocrmypdf (running OCR on PDFs)
+- coreNLP (language processing for English documents)
+- Swedish Python Routines (language processing for Swedish documents)
+- libnado (running k-nearest neighbor algorithm)

 Steps to carry out solution:
-1) Obtained API from website d-portal.org containing International Aid Transparency Initiative (IATI) data, so as to fetch 250 different activities in files that might or might not contain results.
-This is a small sample of the ~100,000 files available.
-2) We screened the 250 activities and by the website's coding classification, shortlisted 169 activities containing results
-- Jupyter Lab and Jupyter Notebook for running scripts over cloud
-- ocrmypdf to carry out optical character recognition of pdf files
+1) Get iata-identifiers of activities with known recipient country
+2) Make API calls to get JSON file containing details tied with the activity
+3) Filter for completed activities using the activity status code
+4) Get and filter url to PDF results documents tied to the activities using the document format and report format code
+5) Determine the language of the document
+6) Run NLP on the document to do word stemming and remove stop words
-- k Nearest Neighbor algorithm for determining the frequency of key words
+7) Use the k-nearest neighbor algorithm to calculate the weight of key words
+8) Create a JSON file tying a country to its weighted key words
+9) Fetch JSON file on webpage to display results on webpage

 Languages used
 - Python3
 - Bash ShellScript
+- HTML
+- CSS
+- JavaScript

 Team members: Christoffer Klang, Mikael Zwahlen, Eric Kuan, Sharon Yeo